Estimate Time7 min

 Even a low inflation rate can reduce the purchasing power of your money.

 An investment strategy (asset mix) that seeks to balance growth potential and risk (return volatility) may be the answer.
-You should determine—and consistently maintain—an asset mix that reflects your investment horizon, risk tolerance, and financial situation.
+You should determine and consistently maintain an asset mix that reflects your investment horizon, risk tolerance, and financial situation.

 5. Don't withdraw too much from savings

-Consider a sustainable withdrawal plan: Work with a Fidelity professional to develop and maintain a retirement income plan or consider an annuity with guaranteed lifetime income7 as part of your diversified plan, so you won't run out of money, regardless of market moves.
+Consider a sustainable withdrawal plan: Work with a Fidelity professional to develop and maintain a retirement income plan or consider an annuity with guaranteed lifetime income8 as part of your diversified plan, so you won't run out of money, regardless of market moves.

-Read Viewpoints on Fidelity.com: How can I make my retirement savings last?
+To learn more, read Viewpoints on Fidelity.com: How can I make my retirement savings last?

 You can do it